Louis C. Rabaut: Amending the Pledge of Allegiance

 On April 20, 1953, prompted by a letter from Brooklyn resident H. Joseph Mahoney, Rabaut submitted a resolution to amend the Pledge of Allegiance with the words "under God".
 The practice had been adopted several years earlier by the Knights of Columbus.
 Rabaut's bill was the first of many similar efforts, culminating in Representative Charles Oakman and Senator Homer Ferguson's joint resolution in 1954.
 Speaking in support of the bill, Rabaut said:

 You may argue from dawn to dusk about differing political, economic, and social systems, but the fundamental issue which is the unbridgeable gap between America and Communist Russia is a belief in Almighty God.
 From the root of atheism stems the evil weed of communism and its branches of materialism and political dictatorship.
 Unless we are willing to affirm our belief in the existence of God and His creator-creature relation to man, we drop man himself to the significance of a grain of sand and open the floodgates to tyranny and oppression.

 The bill passed and was signed into law by President Dwight D. Eisenhower on June 14, Flag Day.

 Final years

 Reflecting on his time in Congress, Rabaut told an interviewer in 1959:

 Why, we're the guinea pigs of the country.
 We have to go back to the country every two years and face the people.
 The senators can stay down here and do what they want for four years, and then get awful nice the last two years and rely on the short memory of the people.

+Death

-Rabaut died in Hamtramck, Michigan and was interred in Mount Olivet Cemetery in Detroit.
+Rabaut died in Hamtramck, Michigan and was interred at Mount Olivet Cemetery in Detroit, Michigan.
 He was succeeded in office by Democrat Harold M. Ryan, who was elected in a special election on February 13, 1962.